kgrose102/kgr-training-site/README.md

 ## Constrants

-- Requires a dev enviroment with PHP 7.4 or newer.
-8.1 is recommended
+- Requires a dev enviroment with PHP 7.4 or newer
+  - PHP 8.1 is recommended